Member Organizations

 Code of Ethics for Professional Accountants

-Professional accountants in Mexico are eligible to practice with a university degree in accounting and a license from the Ministry of Education (MoE).
-They are not subject to any ethical requirements by the MoE.
-Individual professionals may voluntarily join a state professional accountancy organization (PAO), and become subject to their regulation, including ethical requirements.
+Professional accountants in Mexico are eligible to practice with a university degree in accounting and a professional license issued by the Ministry of Public Education (Secretaría de Educación Pública).
+Ethical requirements are not established by the Ministry for all professional accountants at the jurisdiction level.
+Individual professionals may voluntarily join a state-level professional accountancy organization and become subject to that organization’s ethical requirements.

-In addition, members of IMCP who perform audits of companies regulated by the National Banking and Securities Commission and the National Insurance and Surety Commission are subject to their ethical guidelines which specifies independence requirements.
-These are primarily aligned with the specific requirements for PIE audits per the International Code of Ethics.
+In addition, members of the IMCP who perform audits of companies regulated by the National Banking and Securities Commission (Comisión Nacional Bancaria y de Valores (CNBV)) and the National Insurance and Surety Commission (Comisión Nacional de Seguros y Fianzas (CNSF)) are subject to additional independence and ethical requirements established by those regulators for audits of public interest entities.

-Several other professional accountancy organizations exist in Mexico with voluntary membership; however, apart from IMCP, it is unclear whether they have established ethical requirements for their members.
+Several other professional accountancy organizations exist in Mexico with voluntary membership; however, apart from the IMCP, there is limited publicly available information regarding the ethical requirements applicable to their members.

 Current Status: Partially Adopted